Exactly what you

-In theaters and hotels from Vancouver to Jupiter, Peter has addressed more than 1100 groups in 47 states and several countries.
+Peter has addressed more than 1400 groups in 47 states and several countries.
 He has been featured in BARRON’S, Kiplinger’s, The New York Times and The Wall Street Journal.
-He also hosts a weekly business radio show on National Public Radio in New Orleans called “Out To Lunch.”
+He also hosts a popular weekly business show on National Public Radio in New Orleans called “Out To Lunch.”

-Peter is also a husband, Dad and author who has attended games at all 30 current major league ballparks.
+Peter is a husband, dad and author who has attended baseball games at all 30 current major league ballparks.